 Since 2004, these collaborations secured nearly \$1 million in National Institutes of Health grant funding for the development of promising new products and several additional proposals have been submitted or are awaiting review.
-Although we believe that these collaborations may be important to our business in the future, these collaborations are not material to our business at this time.

 CLINICAL AND REGULATORY AFFAIRS

 We have established in-house capabilities for the management of our clinical, professional and regulatory affairs.
 Our team develops and manages our clinical trials, prepares regulatory submissions, manages ongoing product-related regulatory responsibilities and manages our medical information call center.
 They were responsible for devising the regulatory and clinical strategy and obtaining FDA approval for Acetadote and are responsible for ongoing development of Amelior.